enoren5/tarot_juicer/README.md

 ### Handling db remote instances *but locally*

 It's possible to run a remote AWS Postgres db *locally*.
+It's as straightforward as running:

+`(local venv) $ export DATABASE_URL='postgres://USER:PASSWORD@HOST:PORT/NAME'`

+whose `DATABASE_URL` you can source from the Heroku Dashboard.
+If you are havinng trouble determining the right 'colored' DB you can use:

+`(local venv) $ heroku addons --app tarot-prod`

+You can also use:

+`(local venv) $ heroku pg:info --app tarot-prod`

+These commands should reveal the name of the add-on to distinguish the db with 'lorem' content from the db with  'real' content.

+It's also very important to note that when exporting a db locally, you need to do it inside the same terminal that the local dev server is running in.
+For this to work, you'll need to exit the currnet local dev server, unset the existing db, export the db, and then finally run the server again.

+You can view the current db configuration (probably db.sqlite3 default) with:

-In the virtual environment, when running `(local env) $ python manage.py runserver`, it defaults to the local db.sqlite3.
-You should be able to see this in the runserver log in your shell.
-Another way to verify which config db variable is currently in use is using this: `(local env) $ echo $DATABASE_URL`.
-Next, exit the server and run: `(virtual env) $ export DATABASE_URL='postgres://USER:PASSWORD@HOST:PORT/NAME'` (where the postgres address is copied directly from the config var in the Heroku project dashboard).
-Exit the local server again.
-Then run `(local env) $ unset DATABASE_URL`.
-If you run the server again locally with: `(local env) $ python manage.py runserver`, then that should restore the db.sqlite3 configuration.
-PLEASE NOTE: It's important that you handle all of the above commands in the same terminal emulator.
-If you run `export DATABASE_URL` in one terminal, and then have the server running in a different terminal, it won't work.
-Use all of the above commands in the same terminal.
+`(local venv) $ echo $DATABASE_URL`

+**PLEASE NOTE** and to emphasize once more: It's important that you handle all of the above commands in the same terminal emulator.
+If you run `export $DATABASE_URL` in one terminal, and then have the server running in a different terminal, it won't work.
+Use all of the above commands in the same terminal that you are running the local server in.

 ### Config variables
 In the Heroku Dashboard, here are some of the variables you need to change for it to work in the production enviornment: